Extract Secure Data action

 • To set the wrap-up code from literal mode, select the appropriate code from the drop-down list.

-• To set the wrap-up code using an expression, click the expression button and do one of the following:
+• To set the wrap-up code using an expression, click the expression modes button and perform one of the following steps:

 • Add the expression inline.